eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 ### Edge List

-Keep an unordered list of all edges.
++ Keep an unordered list of all edges.
-+ different to find a given edge, (u,v)
++ Different to find a given edge, $(u,v)$
-+ different to find a set of all edges incident to a vertex v, which is important for deletion or modification of the vertex v
++ Different to find a set of all edges incident to a vertex $v$, which is important for deletion or modification of the vertex $v$
 + $|E| \approx |V|^{2}$
 + Number of edges in a directed graph: $n(n - 1)$.
 + Number of edges in a undirected graph: $\frac{n(n - 1)}{2}$.